 The Trailway connects back to M-22 along the Port Oneida Road.
-It continues as a 10' off-road crushed limestone path along M-22 from Port Oneida Road to Narada Lake.
-It would then deviate from the right-of-way to approach the North Unity School from an interior aspect.
+It continues as a 10' off-road crushed limestone path along M-22 from Port Oneida Road to the Port Oneida Rural Historic District boundary just east Narada Lake.
+It would deviate from the right-of-way to approach the North Unity School from an interior aspect.
 A gradient change would align the Trailway along the M-22 right-of-way below the embankment and guardrail at Narada Lake.
 A boardwalk (approximately 265 feet long) would provide a unique nature experience along this water resource, avoiding the hazardous proximity and the tight right-of-way of a roadside route.

-From Narada Lake, the Trailway would continue as a 10' off-road asphalt section on the north side of the right-of-way to the Bohemian Road (CR 669) and M-22 intersection.
+From the Port Oneida Rural Historic District boundary, the Trailway would continue as a 10' off-road asphalt section on the north side of the right-of-way to the Bohemian Road (CR 669) and M-22 intersection.
 This Trailway segment provides access to the Good Harbor Bay swimming beach and other Lakeshore facilities at CR 669.
 Wayfinding information would be added along the route to assist Trailway users in recognizing the Lake Michigan Beach access and other facilities at the end of Bohemian Road (CR 669).